 The hamstrings are a pretty major muscle group in the body– they run up and down the back of your thigh, connecting the back of your knee to the bottom of the pelvis.
-(Technically there are three hamstring muscles, as you can see in this diagram).
+(Technically there are three muscles that make up the hamstrings, as you can see in this diagram).

 The best way to keep muscles from getting tight, of course, is to stretch regularly.
 Ideally, you want to stretch after you’ve done your workout as well as a gentle cool-down.
 Your muscles will still be warm from your workout, but you want to bring your heart-rate down gradually, instead of just stopping.

 After you’ve done your cool-down is when you want to stretch.